drush211/Speedruns/Games/Final_Fantasy_4/Guides/Carrot_Strat.md

 found here is based mostly off of these [notes][Notes].
 The script is as follows.

+## Equipment

+  * Cecil - Equip the Black Sword for the speed boost (NECESSARY!!!)
+  * Palom - Equip the Change Rod and Gaea Helm for extra magic damage.

 ## Battle Script

+  * **NOTE**: Milon has 3100 HP, but at 2100 he will give the Oh my body... message.
   * Cecil - Cure2 Zombie
   * Palom - Fire1 Porom (Wait until after Cure2 text goes away)
   * Count to 2 then Run Buffer